 Call for Abstract

-11th International Conference on Stroke, Neurology and Cerebrovascular Diseases, will be organized around the theme “Vision towards Stroke, Neurological Disorders and Recovery”
+12th International Conference on Stroke, Neurology and Cerebrovascular Diseases, will be organized around the theme “Development of trends and modern diagnosis in Stroke, Neurology and Cerebrovascular Diseases”

 Submit your abstract to any of the mentioned tracks.